ImpelsysInc/heart-bangalore-kata-2023/README.md

 ## Code
 ### Trip API
 ![Complete Overview](/Diagrams/c4-code-tripservice.png)

+**Handlers** - Handlers in Go are used to handle incoming HTTP requests.
+When a request is received, the handler processes it, performs the necessary business logic, and generates an HTTP response.

+**Service** - The service class abstracts and encapsulates the core business logic for a specific domain.It defines methods and functions that represent the operations that can be performed within that domain.

+**Repo** - The repository abstracts the details of how data is stored and retrieved.
+It provides high-level methods for performing CRUD (Create, Read, Update, Delete) operations on a specific domain entity, such as a trips, userdetails.

 ## Deployment
 The next diagram models a sample deployment of The Road Warrior system on the AWS Platform.
 A brief overview of the involved AWS services follows.